Senior Adviser, Corporate Responsibility

 US Department of State

-BSc (Hons) in Public Affairs, Indiana Univ.
-Former: lead negotiator, UN General Assembly, New York and UN Human Rights Council, Geneva, for contentious negotiations on human rights in North Korea, Burma, Iran, Somalia and Sudan.
-Consultations with the African Union in Gambia, Ghana, Ethiopia, South Africa, Swaziland and Sudan.
-2005, Special Assistant to the US Ambassador in Ethiopia.
-May 2007, first official US Government representative to participate in the African Commission on Human and Peoples' Rights (ACHPR) in Ghana.
-May 2008, asked again to represent the US at the ACHPR session in Swaziland.
-Asked several times by the White House to coordinate logistics for the US President in advance of his trips.
-Since 2004, Foreign Affairs Officer, US Department of State; Section Chief, Business and Human Rights, Bureau of Democracy, Human Rights and Labor, Office of Multilateral and Global Affairs.
-Manages public and private partnerships and multistakeholder initiatives with other governments and multilateral institutions as well as Fortune 500 companies and leading NGOs.
+BSc (Hons), Public Affairs, Indiana Univ.
+Former: Director for African Affairs at the National Security Council, the White House responsible for the US-Africa Leaders Summit and the President Obama's economic agenda in Africa, lead negotiator, UN General Assembly, NY and Geneva, for contentious negotiations on human rights in N. Korea, Burma, Iran, Somalia, Sudan.
+Consultations with African Union in Gambia, Ghana, Ethiopia, S. Africa, Swaziland, Sudan.
+2005, Special Assistant to US Ambassador in Ethiopia.
+May 2007, first US Gov't rep. to participate in African Commission on Human and Peoples' Rights (ACHPR), Ghana.
+May 2008, represented US at ACHPR session, Swaziland.
+Coordinated logistics for US President in advance of trips several times.
+2004, Section Chief, Business and Human Rights, Bureau of Democracy, Human Rights and Labor.
+Currently Senior Adviser on Corp.
+Responsibility, Bureau of Economic and Business Affairs; US National Contact Point for OECD Guidelines for Multinational Enterprises.
+Manages PPPs and multistakeholder initiatives with other governments, multilateral institutions, Fortune 500 companies, NGOs.
+Responsible for US National Action Plan on Responsible Business Conduct.